Skip to main content

 note

-This feature requires Ray 2.47.0 and above.
-Use this feature to profile PyTorch training runs for PyTorch versions 2.0 and above.
+This feature requires Ray 2.47.0 or later.
+Use this feature to profile PyTorch training runs for PyTorch versions 2.0 or later.

 The Train dashboard allows you to take an on-demand GPU profile of a PyTorch training run to generate a trace that shows a timeline of CPU and GPU operations.
 Use this trace to diagnose training bottlenecks and gain a better understanding of the computation and communication operations that are happening under the hood.